-Although we may ingest minuscule amounts of bacteria within our food each day, most of the time we will not experience any severe side effects as a result of the protective methods that our GI tract is equipped with to handle any unwanted bugs.
+Although we may ingest minuscule amounts of bacteria within our food each day, most of the time we will not experience any severe side effects as a result of the various methods in which our GI tract protects our body against invasion from unwanted pathogens.

-A lot of research has been conducted that has shown that following an infectious event, such as that which occurs when someone experiences food poisoning, an individual’s susceptibility to attain IBS significantly increases 8.
+A significant amount of research has established the connection between an infectious event, such as that which occurs when someone experiences food poisoning, and an individual’s increased susceptibility to attain IBS.

 Researchers suspect that around 10% of people who get severe food poisoning will develop IBS following an episode.

 The connection between these two illnesses has been attributed to a change in the affected individual’s physiology, such as altered migrating motor complex cleaning waves (MMC), at both the anatomical (structural) and neurological (nerves) level.
 More specifically, the effects that food poisoning and other intestinal infections have on a patient’s intestinal motility, which is the ability of the intestines to move food, is a leading factor that promotes bacterial overgrowth, IBS-D and IBS-M.

 Click here to learn about how you can protect yourself from food poisoning.